 We are committed to the highest standards of peer review.
 Our Dedicated Editorial Board members follow COPE (Committee on Publication Ethics), Ethical Guidelines for Peer Reviewers as well as Publication Integrity.

 Authorship provides credit for a researcher’s contributions to a study and carries accountability.

-Each author is expected to have made substantial contributions to either; conception, design of the work, acquisition/analysis of data, creation of software used in the work, substantively revised it.
+Each author is expected to have made substantial contributions to the conception, design of work, acquisition/analysis of data, creation of software used in the work, and substantively revised it.